-Bye-polls: Voting begins for 54 seats across 10 states; In MP, Kamal Nath, Scindia in fray
+Bye-polls: Voting underway for 54 seats across 10 states; In MP, Kamal Nath and Scindia in fray

-Besides Madhya Pradesh, voting is under way in Gujarat, Uttar Pradesh, Odisha, Nagaland, Karnataka, Jharkhand, Chhattisgarh, Telangana and Haryana.
+A voter turnout of 26.60% was recorded in Madhya Pradesh till 11 am.

 Voting for bye-elections in 54 Assembly constituencies across 10 states began on Tuesday.
 In Madhya Pradesh, the political ambitions of four senior leaders – Kamal Nath of the Congress, and Jyotiraditya Scindia, Shivraj Singh Chouhan, and Narendra Singh Tomar of the Bharatiya Janata Party – are at stake.